Rafajel29/IDD-Fa18-Lab1/README.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**

+Yes, It glows the entire range becuase even with the potentiometer set max resistance combined with the 220 Ohm resistort there is still current in the circuit it is just very small but is enought to make the LED give off a faint visible light.

 ## Part E. Fade an LED using Arduino

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**

+I changed the LED pin from pin 9 to pin 11 on which my LED was connected.

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**

+The analogWrite() function writes a analog value which can be seen as a PWM wave to a pin.
+The digitalWrite() pin writes either High or Low to an output pin which is basicaly either giving it power or no power.
+So the digitalwrite can be used to turn on and of an LED where as the analowwrite can be used to fade an LED by usinng PWM.

 ## Part F. FRANKENLIGHT!!!